cyian-1756/nsfw_game_updater/GUI/readme.md

 - Copying the whole line's data to the clipboard
 - check for game updates
 - Sorting games by genre, developer, etc.
-- A super duper ugly help page
+- A super awesome help page
 - Options to set the window size, the download path etc
 - Syncing every user's databases
 - Automatic unzipping/install of the games to the specified installation directory